Jonathon Porritt

-Sir Jonathon Espie Porritt, 2nd Baronet, CBE (born 6 July 1950) is a British environmentalist and writer.
+Sir Jonathon Espie Porritt, 2nd Baronet, CBE (born 6 July 1950) is a British environmentalist, writer, and sustainability advocate.

-He is known for his advocacy of the Green Party of England and Wales.
+He co-founded Forum for the Future in 1996 and served as the inaugural chair of the Sustainable Development Commission from 2000 to 2009.
+A long-standing member of the Green Party of England and Wales, he previously chaired its predecessor, the Ecology Party, and served as director of Friends of the Earth from 1984 to 1990.

-Porritt frequently contributes to magazines, newspapers and books, and appears on radio and television.
+Porritt has acted as an environmental adviser to Charles III and is a patron of Population Matters and other environmental organisations.
+He frequently contributes to magazines, newspapers and books, and appears on radio and television.

-Early life
+Early life and education

 Jonathon Porritt was born in London, the son of Arthur Porritt, Baron Porritt, 11th Governor-General of New Zealand and his second wife, Kathleen Peck.
 Lord Porritt, who served as a senior officer in the Royal Army Medical Corps during World War II, was also the bronze medalist in the 1924 Summer Olympics "Chariots of Fire" 100 metres race.
 As well as receiving a life peerage, Lord Porritt had previously been awarded a baronetcy in 1963.
 Jonathon Porritt therefore became the 2nd Baronet on Lord Porritt's death on 1 January 1994.

-Porritt was educated at Wellesley House School, Broadstairs, Kent; Eton College; and Magdalen College, University of Oxford, where he earned a first-class degree in modern languages.
+Porritt was educated at Wellesley House School in Broadstairs, at Eton College in Windsor — and at Magdalen College, University of Oxford — where he earned a first-class degree in modern languages.

-Porritt started training as a barrister, but switched to teaching English at St Clement Danes Grammar School (later Burlington Danes School) in Shepherd's Bush, West London, in 1974.
-He taught there from 1974 to 1984, serving as Head of English from 1980 to 1984.
-In 1985 he married Sarah Staniforth CBE, daughter of Malcolm Arthur Staniforth.
+Porritt started training as a barrister, but switched to teaching English at St Clement Danes Grammar School (later Burlington Danes School) in Shepherd's Bush, London in 1974.
+He taught there between 1974 to 1984, serving as Head of English from 1980 to 1984.